The infinitesimal multiplicities and orientations of the blow-up set of the Seiberg-Witten equation with multiple spinors: Introduction

-Theorem~\ref{Thm_ZisPDforLargeN} below generalizes Theorem~\ref{Thm_ZeroLocusPDdetLB} for any $n\ge 2$.
+In Section~\ref{Sect_BlowUpSet} I prove the main result of this manuscript, \autoref{Thm_ZeroLocusPDdetLB}, and discuss some consequences. \autoref{Thm_ZisPDforLargeN} below generalizes \autoref{Thm_ZeroLocusPDdetLB} for any $n\ge 2$.
 Notice, however, that an extra hypothesis, which becomes vacuous for $n=2$, appears in Theorem~\ref{Thm_ZisPDforLargeN}.
 Examples of solutions of \eqref{Eq_nSW} with $\tau=0$ and even $n\ge 2$ satisfying this hypothesis are constructed in in Section~\ref{Sect_ConstrFueter}.
 This also yields explicit examples of Fueter sections~\cite{HaydysWalpuski15_CompThm_GAFA}*{App.~A} with values in the moduli space $\mathring M_{1,n}$ of framed centered charge one $\SU(n)$-instantons over $\R^4$.

+Let me also note in passing that many aspects discussed here have analogues for other gauge-theoretic problems such as flat $\PSL(2;\C)$-connections on three-manifolds~\cite{Taubes13_PSL2Ccmpt}.
+This will be discussed in detail elsewhere~\cite{Haydys_SWflatPSL2R_InPrep}.

+In a slightly different direction, presumably much of the material of Section~\ref{Sect_ZeroLocus} can be generalized to higher dimensions.
+This in turn may be of interest for the analysis of blow up sets of some gauge-theoretic equations in dimension four such as the Seiberg--Witten equations with multiple spinors~\cite{Taubes16_SWDim4_Arx}, Kapustin--Witten equations~\cite{Taubes18_SequencesKapustWitten_Arx}, $\SL(2;\C)$ anti-self-duality equations~\cite{Taubes13_CxASD_Arx}, and Vafa--Witten equations~\cite{Taubes17_VafaWitten_Arx}.

 \textsc{Acknowledgement.} I am grateful to M.\;B\"ockstedt, M.\;Callies, A.\;Doan, and S.\;Goette for helpful discussions and also to an anonymous referee for useful suggestions and comments.
 This research was partially supported by Simons Collaboration on Special Holonomy in Geometry, Analysis, and Physics.